cmgoffena13/file-loader/README.md

 ### File Processing Pipeline

 The system uses **parallel processing** with threads to handle multiple files concurrently.
-Below is the process for **a individual file**:
+Below is the process for **an individual file**:

 1. **File Discovery**: The file is discovered during a scan of the designated directory (`DIRECTORY_PATH`) for supported file types (CSV, Excel, JSON)